ejb6/stacktrends.ph/README.md

 - Keywords do not match the actual jobs descriptions
 - Skills that are not actually required (but having it is a *plus*)

-Project contributions/suggestions are accepted for addressing these issues.
+Project contributions/suggestions are highly appreciated.